 Abuse and Neglect

-You might tend to feel resentment and anger if you experienced abuse or neglect, either as a child or later in life.
+You might tend to feel resentment, anger, and perhaps fear if you experienced abuse or neglect, either as a child or later in life.
 And that’s perfectly reasonable.
 You certainly didn’t deserve to be treated that way.
 Yet, these negative feelings are painful and can become self-destructive after a while.
 Once you’re out of the abusive relationship, a therapist can help you shift your focus to get beyond those feelings and build a more positive future.
+(If you or someone you know is or may be experiencing abuse, please call the National Domestic Violence Hotline, available 24/7, at 1.800.799.SAFE (7233) or text "START" to 88788.
+Live chat is also available on the National Domestic Violence Hotline website)

-Humiliating experiences often lead to lingering feelings of resentment.
+Humiliating experiences or even a cruel word often lead to lingering feelings of resentment.
 You might resent another person who you believe caused the embarrassing event.
-Or, you might blame yourself and feel the life has let you down by not preparing you well enough for that moment.
+Or you might blame yourself and feel that life has let you down by not preparing you well enough for that moment.
+Even years later, a memory of humiliation can bring about the emotional response of bitter resentment.

 Prejudice and Discrimination